Achievable logoAchievable logo

 Fitness-fatigue paradigm

-Every training session results in:
+Every training session produces two effects:

 • Fitness: Positive adaptations